Lexie14/portfolio-website-responsive/README.md

 # portfolio-website-responsive

-Simple portoflio web-page with links to my very first projects ;) All the elements of the page are highly responsive.
+Simple portfolio web-page with links to my very first projects ;) All the elements of the page are highly responsive.